coherence-community/coherence-demo/README.md

 ### Running on Kubernetes

+> Note: If you wish you enable Federation when running on Kubernetes, please
+> follow steps 1,2 & 3 below and continue with instructions [Here](#enabling-federation-on-kubernetes).

 The following will install and run the application using Coherence Operator in a namespace called `coherence-demo-namespace`.